Bluehouse-Technology/otter/README.md

 ### Producing span information

-The main motivation behind the span collection of Otter is to make the instrumentation of existing code as simple as possible.
-Otter includes 4 different APIs for this.
+The main motivation behind the span collection of OTTER is to make the instrumentation of existing code as simple as possible.
+OTTER includes 4 different APIs for this.

 - Basic functional API